Differentiation in marketing or how to increase price 3,125%

 Does this not fly in the face of decades of economic thought?

-The answer is no. The reason why Ikea wine glasses are $1.99, and Riedel glasses are $62.50, is that neither Riedel nor Ikea sells wine glasses.
+The answer is no. The glasses are the same, but the reason Ikea wine glasses sell for $1.99, and Riedel glasses sell for $62.50, is that both sell a differentiated product and neither Riedel nor Ikea sells wine glasses.

 What Riedel and Ikea are really selling